The Weekend Is Over And Markets Are Going Nowhere

-Sri Lanka’s Lasith Malinga takes a catch to dismiss Pakistan’s Umar Akmal during their first ODI (One Day International) cricket match in Hambantota August 23, 2014.

-The weekend is over and markets are mostly going nowhere — in one big case, literally.
+The weekend is over and markets are going nowhere, despite Friday’s shockingly bad jobs data.

+U.S. futures are totally flat.
+Gold is doing nothing.
+Bitcoin prices barely moved this weekend, lingering at about $US940 on Mt.
+Gox.
+The Nikkei is closed.
+Australia’s S&P/ASX 200 is off -.26%.

+It’s a decent week for econ data.
+We get our first retails sales figures of 2014 Tuesday, and also new housing data Thursday and Friday.

 Business Insider Emails & Alerts